rakitaj/intro-to-computation/book-notes.md

 Scoping is what allows us to call a function times with different values for the parameters.
 The parameters we call a function with have their values bound to that instance of the function so you can call the same function with a different set of values.

+Python has lexical scoping which means scope values

 # Python cheat sheet
 **In Python whitespace is important!!
 It's part of the syntax.
 Bad whitespace can and will cause a program to not execute.**